kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Before moving on to the next section, there are two caveats to consider when managing your site association file:

-1. If your app must target iOS 8 because it contains Continuity features such as Handoff and shared web credentials, you'll have to sign **apple-app-site-association** using `openssl`.
+1. If your app must target iOS 8 because it contains Continuity features such as Handoff or shared web credentials, you'll have to sign **apple-app-site-association** using `openssl`.
 You can read more about this process in Apple's [Handoff Programming Guide (http://apple.co/1yG4jR9)](http://apple.co/1yG4jR9).

 2. Before you upload **apple-app-site-association** to your web server, run your JSON through an online validator such as [JSONLint (www.jsonlint.com)](http://www.jsonlint.com).
 Universal links won't work if there's even the slightest syntax error in your JSON file!